 - Demonstrating zero waste implementation at the city level: a major focus was on signing MoUs with municipalities to MRFs, enabling member organisations to showcase practical zero waste solutions and influence local waste management practices.
 These facilities not only serve as hubs for source separation and composting but also formally integrate wastepickers into municipal systems, recognising them as key stakeholders in resource recovery.
-Through training, capacity building, and inclusion in operations, wastepickers are empowered with better working conditions, improved livelihoods, and a stronger voice in waste governance. - Integrating zero waste into national climate Policy: GAIA Africa prioritised engaging with national climate leads and UNFCCC focal points to ensure the inclusion of zero waste approaches in countries' NCDs and NAPs, reinforcing the link between waste management and climate action.
+Through training, capacity building, and inclusion in operations, wastepickers are empowered with better working conditions, improved livelihoods, and a stronger voice in waste governance. - → Integrating zero waste into national climate between waste management and climate action.
 As part of this advocacy, GAIA emphasised the critical role of wastepickers in delivering climate-smart waste solutions, highlighting their contributions to emissions reductions through informal recycling and calling for their protection, recognition, and integration in national policies and climate frameworks.